cablelabs/transparent-security/ci/p4/mininet/README.md

 # transparent-security Mininet integration setup on AWS
-Readme for information on building a transparent-security environment
+Readme for information on how to execute transparent-security integration tests

 ### Host Requirements